 With a full suite of electronics, modern connectivity features and rider modes, a lifted suspension and cutting-edge traction and ABS systems, the Scrambler 1200 XE sounds like any other top-rated ADV — but when you consider the package is wrapped in classic Triumph style, it stands out as one of the best bikes in the segment.

 Honda Africa Twin Adventure Sports ES

-The base-level Africa Twin is an incredibly capable bike; the Adventure Sports kicks it up a notch.
-Regardless if you choose the dual-clutch gearbox or six-speed manual transmission, the Africa Twin is a seriously well-sorted machine, and won’t disappoint adventurers keen on piloting a direct descendant of a Dakar winner down any dusty path.
+The base-level Africa Twin is an incredibly capable bike; the Adventure Sports version kicks it up a notch.
+Regardless of whether you choose the dual-clutch gearbox or six-speed manual transmission, this Honda adventure bike is a seriously well-sorted machine, and won’t disappoint adventurers keen on piloting a direct descendant of a Dakar winner down any dusty path.